Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

   > No
 Where does your code run?
   > Node
-How would you like to define a style for your project?
-  > Use a popular style guide
-Which style guide do you want to follow?
-  > Standard
-What format do you want your config file to be in?
-  > JSON
+The config that you've selected requires the following dependencies: eslint, globals, @eslint/js
-Would you like to install dependencies?
+Would you like to install them now?
   > Yes
 Which package manager do you want to use?
   > npm